cybera/policy-browser/notebooks/IndividualSubmissions.md

 Similarly in ACORN submissions most common negative word is pay, it goes along with worry

 Narrative:
-- negative: pay-worry-poor-limited-struggle-difficult
+- negative: pay-worry-poor-hard-limited-struggle-difficult
-- positive: hope-chance-care-support
+- positive: helps-save-hope-care-support
 - to the question how would your life change if you have affordable internet: helps-fun-nice-happy-healthy